-Based on Character Model for the World Wide Web 1.0: Fundamentals [CharMod], this Architectural Specification provides authors of specifications, software developers, and content developers with a common reference for early uniform normalization and string identity matching to improve interoperable text manipulation on the World Wide Web.
+This document builds upon on Character Model for the World Wide Web 1.0: Fundamentals [CHARMOD] to provide authors of specifications, software developers, and content developers a common reference on string identity matching on the World Wide Web and thereby increase interoperability.

 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at http://www.w3.org/TR/.